 Ethnographic Insight is a research, training and strategy firm specializing in consumer anthropology, ethnography, and user experience.
 It was founded in 2001 by Norman Stolzoff, Ph.D., a pioneer in the field, who imagined how anthropology and ethnography could transform the way businesses understand and engage with their customers.
-With this vision in mind, he assembled an experienced team of cultural anthropologists, designer thinkers and affiliated research partners.
+With this vision in mind, he assembled an experienced team of cultural anthropologists, UX researchers, and designer thinkers.
 Ethnographic Insight is a leader in guiding companies, agencies, and nonprofits toward customer-centricity and innovation.
 EI is a Native American-owned small business.